fb pixcode

 For love, and for country

-This holiday weekend, we wanted something a little fresher than the usual red, white and blue, and we found it in Amy Sherald's “For love, and for country” (2022)—reproduced from the artist's recent Hauser & Wirth monograph, The World We Make.
-In contrast to Alfred Eisenstaedt’s iconic “V-J Day in Times Square” (1945), Sherald “decisively queers the intimate pose, swapping out a straight, white couple in favor of two black males in uniform,” Jenni Sorkin writes.
+In contrast to Alfred Eisenstaedt’s iconic 1945 photograph, “V-J Day in Times Square,” Amy Sherald's “For love, and for country” (2022) “decisively queers the intimate pose, swapping out a straight, white couple in favor of two black males in uniform,” Jenni Sorkin writes.
 “Keenly political, Sherald’s painting exemplifies the era of military policy known as ‘open service,’ in which homosexuality is no longer treated as a crime, a shameful secret or a deficiency.
-Floating on a bright blue background, Sherald’s couple is the embodiment of the celebratory slogan ‘out, loud, and proud’—both for love, embedded in their own chemistry, seemingly oblivious to the external world, and for country, their patriotism embodied by the white-and-blue-striped sailor shirt, topped with a jaunty red scarf knotted at the throat.” continue to blog
+Floating on a bright blue background, Sherald’s couple is the embodiment of the celebratory slogan ‘out, loud, and proud’—both for love, embedded in their own chemistry, seemingly oblivious to the external world, and for country, their patriotism embodied by the white-and-blue-striped sailor shirt, topped with a jaunty red scarf knotted at the throat.”
+In celebration of the national holiday, this painting is reproduced from the recent Hauser & Wirth monograph, The World We Make. continue to blog

 FROM THE ARTBOOK BLOG